How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 You can even schedule regular pipeline reviews to assess which leads need attention.
 This helps prevent your pipeline from going stale and ensures you’re always working toward new opportunities.

-Having a pipeline that’s consistently moving forward not only shields you from the effects of rejection but also creates a healthier, more dynamic sales process.
+Having a pipeline that’s consistently moving forward not only shields you from the effects of rejection but also creates a healthier, more dynamic sales process for your sales team.

 One of the most effective ways to overcome rejection is by refining your proposals based on the feedback you receive.